Sentenced For Uncharged Crimes

 – Drug Policy Alliance & Law Enforcement Action Partnership in a brief in support of the Supreme Court petition, page 4.

-This fact finding by the judge, and not the jury, violated Ross’ constitutional rights.
+This fact finding by the judge, and not the jury, violated Ross’s constitutional rights.
 Whether a judge has authority to do this is a long-unsettled question in the courts and there is a long string of cases where judges have disregarded the Sixth Amendment in this way.
 If allowed to stand, what Judge Forrest did to Ross will bolster a destructive, unconstitutional precedent.

-“In this extreme case, system was gamed by the government, and the sentence imposed by the district court usurped and undermined the jury’s fact-finding prerogatives“.
+“In this extreme case, the system was gamed by the government, and the sentence imposed by the district court usurped and undermined the jury’s fact-finding prerogatives“.

 – Downsize DC Foundation, and five other signers, in a brief in support of the Supreme Court petition, page 3.